vispy/vispy-website/resources.rst

 .. container:: lead

-   There are a actually a lot of online resources, here is only a small selection.
+   There are actually a lot of online resources, here is only a small selection.

 Learning